Minister of State (Ireland): History

 The Ministers and Secretaries Act 1924 allowed the Executive Council (from 1937, the government of Ireland) to appoint up to seven parliamentary secretaries to the Executive Council or to Executive Ministers, who held office during the duration of the government and while they were a member of the Oireachtas.
 This position was abolished by the Ministers and Secretaries (Amendment) (No. 2) Act 1977, which created the new position of minister of state.
 This Act was commenced on 1 January 1978.

 In the 1977 Act, the number of ministers of state was limited to 10.
 This limit was raised to 15 in 1980, to 17 in 1995, to 20 in 2007, and to 23 in 2025.
 On 21 April 2009, Brian Cowen asked all 20 ministers of state to resign, and he re-appointed a reduced number of 15 ministers the following day, when the Dáil resumed after the Easter recess.
 In July 2020, the new government appointed 20 ministers of state.

 Máire Geoghegan-Quinn was the first woman to be appointed as a Parliamentary Secretary, when she was appointed as Parliamentary Secretary to the Minister for Industry and Commerce by Jack Lynch in 1977 (becoming Minister of State at the Department of Industry, Commerce and Energy in 1978).
-In 1979, Geoghegan-Quinn would become the first women appointed to cabinet since 1921.
+In 1979, Geoghegan-Quinn would become the first woman appointed to cabinet since 1921.